jsheen/NPI/README.md

 - Folder 2: tables (tables of paper)
 - Folder 3: figs (figures of paper)

 These programs are a work in progress, as we work to improve usability, error-catching, and speed of analysis.
-If you find errors, please contact Justin Sheen at jsheen (at) princeton (dot) edu or Lee Kennedy-Shaffer at lkennedyshaffer (at) vassar (dot) edu.
+If you find errors, please contact Justin Sheen at jsheen (at) princeton (dot) edu.

 Last Update: June 23, 2021